Year 12

 However, this shouldn't be confused with the occasional feeling of frustration due to hours of studying.
-Instead, know that it's a chronic condition due to long-term studying and school work.
+Instead, know that it's a chronic condition due to long-term, prolonged work.
+Here are some symptoms to look out for:

 One of the biggest reasons your child is experiencing burnout might be that don't have an effective time management setup.
-Make sure they stay on track with school work and deadlines and avoid procrastination.
-Having a proper schedule and to-do list will help them with their school load and put them in a better headspace.
+Having a proper schedule and to-do list will help them manage their school load.

 Besides that, stay motivated by setting realistic goals, such as finishing a project a day before the deadline to squeeze in a movie night the next day.
 This will keep them motivated and look forward to a reward at the end of a school day.